sumandasntu/Interpretable-Meteorological-OOD/README.md

 For calculating the thresholds of in-distribution and out-of-distribution, run the script *python get_theshold.py --input (name of the training folder used in training) --weight (weight obtained from training e.g., weights_CARLA.pt) --percentage (percentage of labeled data e.g., 25)* from folder Train and Test Codes
 This will return three thresholds for rain, low-lightness, and high-lightness respectively.
 Also, a CSV file will be saved containing these values.
 ## Testing
-For the test, run the script *python WVAE_test.py --test_data (name of the testing folder containing ID and OOD sub-folders, e.g. AUROC_Rain) --test_type (rain or lightness) --weight obtained from training e.g., weights_CARLA.pt) --threshold (CSV file containing threshold values, e.g., thesholds_weights_CARLA.csv)*
+For the test, run the script *python WVAE_test.py --test_data (name of the testing folder containing ID and OOD sub-folders, e.g. AUROC_Rain) --test_type (rain or lightness, or mixed) --weight obtained from training e.g., weights_CARLA.pt) --threshold (CSV file containing threshold values, e.g., thesholds_weights_CARLA.csv)*

 ## Testing with Pre-trained Weights
 ### CARLA